pgovoni21/vis-nav-abm/README.md

 **Timespan:** 2023-Present

 **Abstract:** <br>
-Navigation is controlled by at least two partially dissociable, concurrently developed systems in the brain.
-The cognitive map informs an organism of its location, bearing, and distances between environmental features, enabling shortcuts.
-Response-based navigation, on the other hand, the process of composing percept-action pairs into routes, is regarded as inaccurate and inflexible, ultimately subserving map-based representation.
-As such, navigation models tend to assume the primacy of maps, top-down constructed via predictive control and distance perception, while neglecting response-based strategies.
-Here we show the sufficiency of a minimal feedforward framework in a classic visual navigation task.
-Our agents, directly translating visual perception to movement, navigate to a hidden goal in an open field, an environment often assumed to require map-based representation.
-While visual distance enables direct trajectories to the goal, two distinct algorithms develop to robustly navigate using visual angles alone.
-Each of the three confers unique contextual tradeoffs as well as aligns with behavior observed with rodents, insects, fish, and sperm cells, suggesting the widespread significance of response-based strategies.
-We advocate further study of navigation from the bottom-up without assuming online access to computationally expensive top-down representations, which may better explain behavior under energetic or attentional constraints.
+Navigation is believed to be controlled by at least two partially dissociable systems in the brain.
+The cognitive map informs an organism of its location and bearing, updated by integrating vestibular self-motion or predicting distances to landmarks.
+Route-based navigation, on the other hand, directly evaluate sequential movement decisions from immediate percepts.
+Here we demonstrate the sufficiency of visual route-based decision-making in a classic open field navigation task often assumed to require a cognitive map.
+Three distinct strategies emerge to robustly navigate to a hidden goal, each conferring contextual tradeoffs analyzed at both neural and behavioral scales, as well as qualitatively aligning with behavior observed across the biological spectrum.
+We propose reframing navigation from the bottom-up, through an egocentric episodic perspective without assuming online access to computationally expensive top-down representations, to better explain behavior under energetic or attentional constraints.

 <p float="left">
   <img src="./site_media/sim_IS.gif" width="250" />